 It contains many original tools and though many were donated old forges were scoured resulting in the acquisition of the prized bellows, which can be seen in situ.
 The bellows was a very important part of the Smiths’ equipment as was his anvil.

 The anvil is an original piece of equipment.
 The forge is fairly simply laid out.
-The fire being set on a raised hearth made from five or six flagstones with the draught for the fire being provided by a large bellows.
-Charcoal, turf, coke and coal were all used, depending upon local availability.
+The fire is set on a raised hearth made from five or six flagstones with the draught for the fire being provided by large bellows.
+Charcoal, turf, coke, and coal were all used, depending upon local availability.

 Clogher Heritage Complex is situated approx. 5 km from Ballintubber Abbey, Just past the Abbey take the first left turn and follow signs for Clogher.
 Continue to follow signs until you reach the Ray Prendergast GAA ground to your left, From here take the next turn left and Clogher Heritage Centre is approximately 1 km down this road.